abhisek2004/SmartCare-Ninjas-Sih-2024/CONTRIBUTING.md

 11. **Commit Your Changes:**

-    - Commit your changes with a descriptive message using the following command:
+    - Commit your changes with a descriptive message:

     ```sh
     git commit -m "<EXPLAIN-YOUR_CHANGES>"
     ```

 12. **Push Your Changes:**

-    - Push your changes to your forked repository on GitHub using the following command:
+    - Push your changes to your forked repository on GitHub:

     ```sh
     git push origin <branch-name>
     ```

+---

+Let me know if you need any further adjustments!
 ### Creating Pull Request

 13. **Open a Pull Request:**